scala-js/scala-js-website/doc/project/webassembly.md

 ### Limitation: no `@JSExport` support

-Due to the current feature set of Wasm, it is not possible to implement the semantics of `@JSExport`.
+Due to the feature set of Wasm 3.0, it is not possible to implement the semantics of `@JSExport`.
 Therefore, the Wasm backend currently *silently ignores* all `@JSExport` and `@JSExportAll` annotations (the latter being sugar for many `@JSExport`s).

 This limitation has the following consequences: